Click here to see the Virtual Sundial or read on for more information.

 Equal Hours since sunset, otherwise known as Italian Hours, (default colour orange) was a system of time-keeping using equal hours but counting from a start of day at sunset.

-Analemmas look like figures of eight displayed instead of the Hour Lines.
-They compensate each Hour Line for the Equation of Time appropriate for the time of year.
-The value of the Equation of Time is the difference between the mean time shown by clocks and watches and the apparent time shown by sundials.
-The Analemmas are displayed in two colours: one (default colour blue) to be applied between midwinter and midsummer, the other (default colour red) to be applied between midsummer and midwinter.
+Analemmas look like figures of eight displayed instead of the Equal Hour Lines.
+They compensate each Equal Hour Line for the Equation of Time appropriate for the time of year.
+The value of the Equation of Time is the difference between (a) the mean time shown by clocks and watches, and (b) the apparent time shown by sundials.
+The Analemmas are displayed in two colours: one (default colour blue) to be applied between the December Solstice and the June Solstice, the other (default colour red) to be applied between the June Solstice and the December Solstice.
 If you choose to view the Virtual Dial with Analemmas shown, then you should also select to view the Apparent Sun rather than the Mean Sun: then the Virtual Dial will behave like a true sundial, and show apparent solar time rather than Mean Time.